Coronavirus: One new imported case detected as more restrictions lifted - The Scoop

 “We need to monitor it closely.
 For Brunei, we are working closely with WHO and other partners to get updates on the trial,” he added.

-Gatherings of up to 350 people allowed
+Gatherings of up to 350 people permitted

 YB Dato Dr Hj Mohd Isham also announced the increase in limit for social and public gatherings from 200 to 350 people beginning September 7.